Budapest with Kids: A Mom's Complete Guide to Hungary's Most Magical City

 Szechenyi Thermal Bath

-This is the one you have probably seen in photos -- the grand yellow neo-baroque building in City Park with the steaming outdoor pools.
+This is the one you've probably seen in photos - the grand yellow neo-baroque building in City Park with the steaming outdoor pools.
 Szechenyi is the largest medicinal bath in Europe, and it is genuinely magnificent.
 There are 18 pools of varying temperatures, including three massive outdoor pools where you can soak in warm thermal water even in the middle of winter while steam rises around you.

-We visited with all three kids and it was the highlight of our entire trip.
-The outdoor pools have different temperatures, so we found one that was warm but not too hot for the little ones (around 34 degrees Celsius).
-The kids spent hours going back and forth between pools, and my youngest was fascinated by the chess players in the water -- yes, there are people who sit in the thermal pools playing chess on floating boards.
+I visited with Lila and it was the highlight of our entire trip.
+The outdoor pools have different temperatures, so we found one that was warm but not too hot for her (around 34 degrees Celsius).
+She spent hours going back and forth between pools, and was fascinated by the chess players in the water.
+Yes, there are people who sit in the thermal pools playing chess on floating boards.
 Only in Budapest.

-A few practical notes: you can rent swimsuits and towels there, but I would recommend bringing your own.
-We packed our OlimpiaFit Quick Dry Microfiber Travel Towels which dried fast and barely took up any space in the day bag.
-For little ones still in diapers, Nageuret Reusable Swim Diapers are required -- disposable swim diapers are not allowed.
+A few practical notes: you can rent swimsuits and towels there, but I'd recommend bringing your own.
+I packed OlimpiaFit Quick Dry Microfiber Travel Towels which dried fast and barely took up any space in the day bag.
+For little ones still in diapers, Nageuret Reusable Swim Diapers are required.
+Disposable swim diapers are not allowed.
 Lockers require a refundable deposit.
 And definitely bring a waterproof phone pouch so you can take photos in the pools without destroying your phone.
 Trust me, you will want photos.

 Mom tip: Go to Szechenyi early on a weekday morning.
-We arrived right when it opened at 6 AM (yes, I dragged everyone out of bed) and had the outdoor pools nearly to ourselves until about 10 AM.
+I arrived right when it opened at 6 AM (yes, I dragged Lila out of bed) and we had the outdoor pools nearly to ourselves until about 10 AM.
 Weekend afternoons are the busiest.

 Gellert Thermal Bath

 If Szechenyi is the grand, sprawling experience, Gellert is the elegant, art nouveau gem.
-Located inside the Gellert Hotel on the Buda side, this bathhouse is absolutely gorgeous -- think mosaic tiles, marble columns, and carved stone.
-It also has an outdoor wave pool that operates in summer, which our kids went absolutely wild for.
+Located inside the Gellert Hotel on the Buda side, this bathhouse is absolutely gorgeous.
+Mosaic tiles, marble columns, carved stone.
+It also has an outdoor wave pool that operates in summer, which Lila went absolutely wild for.

 Gellert tends to be a bit quieter and feels more refined than Szechenyi.
-We visited on a separate day and found it easier to manage with kids because it is smaller and more contained.
+I visited on a separate day and found it easier to manage with a kid because it's smaller and more contained.
 The main pool is not as hot as Szechenyi's thermal pools, which can be better for younger children who are sensitive to heat.
-If you can only visit one bath, I would say Szechenyi for the iconic experience.
+If you can only visit one bath, I'd say Szechenyi for the iconic experience.
 But if you have time for both, Gellert is a beautiful complement.

 The Hungarian Parliament Building

-You will see the Parliament building from everywhere in Budapest -- it dominates the Pest riverbank with its Gothic Revival spires and enormous dome.
-It is one of the largest parliament buildings in the world, and whether or not your kids appreciate the architecture, they will appreciate how ridiculously big it is.
+You'll see the Parliament building from everywhere in Budapest.
+It dominates the Pest riverbank with its Gothic Revival spires and enormous dome.
+It's one of the largest parliament buildings in the world, and whether or not your kid appreciates the architecture, they will appreciate how ridiculously big it is.

-We did the guided tour, and I was pleasantly surprised by how well it worked with kids.
+I did the guided tour with Lila and was pleasantly surprised by how well it worked.
 The tour is about 45 minutes, takes you through the grand staircase and the old House of Lords chamber, and the guides are used to families.
-My 9-year-old was genuinely interested, my 7-year-old was moderately interested, and my 4-year-old was mostly interested in the echo her shoes made on the marble floor.
+Lila was mostly interested in the echo her shoes made on the marble floor.
 I count that as a win.

-Book your tickets online in advance -- they sell out, especially in summer.
+Book your tickets online in advance.
+They sell out, especially in summer.
 There are English-language tours throughout the day.
-The area around Parliament is also lovely for a stroll along the Danube promenade, where you will find the Shoes on the Danube Bank memorial, a powerful and moving installation of iron shoes along the riverbank.
+The area around Parliament is also lovely for a stroll along the Danube promenade, where you'll find the Shoes on the Danube Bank memorial, a powerful and moving installation of iron shoes along the riverbank.

 The Ruin Bars Area: Yes, Really

-I know what you are thinking.
+I know what you're thinking.
 Bars?
 With kids?
 Hear me out.
-Budapest's famous ruin bars -- built in the abandoned buildings and courtyards of the old Jewish Quarter -- are not just nightlife spots.
+Budapest's famous ruin bars - built in the abandoned buildings and courtyards of the old Jewish Quarter - are not just nightlife spots.
 During the day, many of them function as quirky cafes, art spaces, and casual restaurants.
 The most famous, Szimpla Kert, hosts a farmers market on Sunday mornings that is one of the most family-friendly things we did in the entire city.

-We wandered through Szimpla Kert on a Sunday morning and the kids were mesmerized by the eclectic decor -- old bathtubs turned into seating, walls covered in street art, bicycles hanging from the ceiling.
-We bought fresh langos (Hungarian fried bread -- more on that later), sampled local honey, and the kids had fresh-squeezed juice while my husband and I had coffee.
-It was relaxed, colorful, and the kids kept pointing at things and saying, "Look at THAT."
+I wandered through Szimpla Kert with Lila on a Sunday morning and she was mesmerized by the eclectic decor.
+Old bathtubs turned into seating, walls covered in street art, bicycles hanging from the ceiling.
+We bought fresh langos (Hungarian fried bread - more on that later), sampled local honey, and Lila had fresh-squeezed juice while I had coffee.
+It was relaxed, colorful, and she kept pointing at things and saying, "Look at THAT."

 The whole Jewish Quarter area (District VII) is wonderful to explore during the day.
 The streets are covered in street art, there are ice cream shops on every corner, and the general vibe is creative and welcoming.
 Just be aware that in the evenings, the area transforms into Budapest's main nightlife district, so plan your visit for daytime hours with kids.